Signs of Life

 We know, of course, that the Curiosity rover will be sending back mountains of digital data about all manner of things relating to Mars’s geology, planetology, atmospherics, geochemistry, and its dirt and rocks.
 But what would really electrify us Earthlings is if Curiosity turned up signs of life.
 And in our world, that means the presence of water.

 When thinking about how a botanic garden relates to Curiosity’s mission, we settled on water as the theme for an exhibition of artwork in the Sturt Haaga Gallery built around the presence (and absence) of water.
-Entitled Signs of Life, this specially curated show will open September 7 and run not only through the duration of the AxS Festival (September 19 through October 5) but also through the fall, closing November 30.
+Entitled Signs of Life, this specially curated show opened September 7 and runs not only through the duration of the AxS Festival (September 19 through October 5) but also through the fall, closing November 30.

 What could be a more profound reminder of the life-enabling necessity of water than a botanical garden like Descanso?
 After all, 70 percent of our planet consists of water, 72% of our own body-weight is made of water, and for many species of plants, it’s much higher than that.”
 By virtue of their fundamental processes of photosynthesis and transpiration, plants are a major component of the Earth’s water cycle.